Stress Can Increase Your Risk for Heart Disease

 Depression and anxiety can increase your risk of dying from heart disease, if you

-Other studies suggest that long-term anxiety can increase the risk for sudden cardiac
+Research suggests that long-term anxiety or emotional stress can increase the risk

-death.
-To reduce your anxiety level, try activities that reduce stress like yoga,
+for sudden cardiac death.
+To reduce your anxiety level, try activities that reduce

-walking meditation, traditional meditation, guided imagery, or other methods.
-Look
+stress like yoga, walking meditation, traditional meditation, guided imagery, or other

 Studies show having a demanding job that offers you few opportunities to make decisions